sacridini/Awesome-Geospatial/README.md

 * [PyLAS] (https://pypi.python.org/pypi/PyLAS) - A python library for reading and writing LAS files.
 * [Laspy] (http://laspy.readthedocs.io/en/latest/) - Laspy is a python library for reading, modifying, and creating .LAS LIDAR files.
 * [PDAL] (http://www.pdal.io/) - PDAL is a C++ BSD library for translating and manipulating point cloud data.

+## Geographic Data Mining

+* [Weka] (http://www.cs.waikato.ac.nz/ml/weka/) - Weka is a collection of machine learning algorithms for data mining tasks written in Java.
+* [GeoDMA] (https://sourceforge.net/projects/geodma/) - GeoDMA is a plugin for TerraView software, used for geographical data mining.

 ## Atmospheric Correction